Optimal Query Allocation in Extractive QA with LLMs: A Learning-to-Defer Framework with Theoretical Guarantees: APPENDIX

-\section{Experiments}
+(i) The link $\psi$ is unique for strictly proper $\Phi_{01}^{\nu}$, hence no ambiguity arises. (ii) If surrogate optimisers are not uniquely defined, any tie-breaking rule yields the same convergence result provided it is deterministic. (iii) The corollary formally justifies the inference Algorithm~1 in the main paper: the single argmax over summed scores is asymptotically optimal.

+\subsection{Experiments}

-\subsection{Few-Shot Demonstrations}
+\subsubsection{Few-Shot Demonstrations}

 We present the few-shot demonstrations used to prompt the Llama-3 family of models.
-Datasets such as SQuADv2 contain questions where no answer is found within the provided context.
-In these cases, we aim for the model to return no output, which we represent using the symbol '?'.
+Datasets such as SQuADv2 contain questions for which no answer appears in the provided context.
+In these cases, we instruct the model to return no output, represented by the symbol `?`.

-\begin{enumerate} \item \textbf{Demonstration 1:} \begin{quote} Context:"The Eiffel Tower is located in Paris, France." \\ Question: "Where is the Eiffel Tower?" \\ Output: "Paris, France" \end{quote} \item \textbf{Demonstration 2:} \begin{quote} Context: "Albert Einstein developed the theory of relativity in the early 20th century." \\ Question: "What did Albert Einstein develop?"
-Output: "the theory of relativity" \end{quote} \item \textbf{Demonstration 3:} \begin{quote} Context: "Marie Curie won the Nobel Prize in Physics in 1903 and in Chemistry in 1911." \\ Question: "What year was Marie Curie born?"\\ Output: "?" \end{quote} \item \textbf{Demonstration 4:} \begin{quote} Context: "The Great Wall of China was built to protect against invasions.
+\begin{enumerate} \item \textbf{Demonstration 1:} \begin{quote} Context:"The Eiffel Tower is located in Paris, France." \\ Question: "Where is the Eiffel Tower?" \\ Output: "Paris, France" \end{quote} \item \textbf{Demonstration 2:} \begin{quote} Context: "Albert Einstein developed the theory of relativity in the early 20th century." \\ Question: "What did Albert Einstein develop?" \\ Output: "the theory of relativity" \end{quote} \item \textbf{Demonstration 3:} \begin{quote} Context: "Marie Curie won the Nobel Prize in Physics in 1903 and in Chemistry in 1911." \\ Question: "What year was Marie Curie born?"\\ Output: "?" \end{quote} \item \textbf{Demonstration 4:} \begin{quote} Context: "The Great Wall of China was built to protect against invasions.
 It stretches over 13,000 miles."\\ Question: "Who built the Great Wall of China?" \\ Output: "?" \end{quote} \end{enumerate}

-\subsection{Agent Training and Performance Details}
+\subsubsection{Agent Training and Performance Details}

-We train our models using a single NVIDIA H-100 GPU.
-Additionally, we take the results across 4 independent experimental runs.
-We train both ALBERT-Base and ALBERT-XXL offline, we will publicly release the weights for these agents.
-We do not train Llama-3.2-1B or Llama-3-8B from scratch.
-Instead, we utilize the publicly available weights from \emph{meta-llama} on HuggingFace out of the box.
-For each dataset, we use the following hyperparameters on an NVIDIA H100 GPU:
+We train our models on a single NVIDIA H100 GPU and report results averaged over four independent runs.
+We train both ALBERT-Base and ALBERT-XXL offline and will publicly release their weights.
+We do not train Llama-3.2-1B or Llama-3-8B from scratch; instead, we use the publicly available \emph{meta-llama} weights from HuggingFace without further training.
+For each dataset, we use the following hyperparameters:

-We report the following performance metrics for our agents on the test set being a subsample of the validation set (3000 inputs):
+We report the following performance metrics on a test set formed by subsampling 3,000 inputs from the validation set: